The Cornwall Experience

 - All gratuities

-- Three guided walking tours with local guides and admissions to at least eight historic sites and gardens
+- Three guided walking tours with local guides; admissions to at least eight historic sites and gardens; and two boat tours.

-- Air transportation to and from the Isles of Scilly and boat transfers between the islands
+- Transportation to and from the Isles of Scilly (by air or ferry, depending on the optimal schedule) and boat transfers between the islands

-- Transportation in Cornwall by small motor coach or minivans with a professional driver.
-Transfers between airports and hotels during the trip and a scenic train ride to and from the village of St. Ives are also included.
+- Transportation in Cornwall by a small motor coach with a professional driver.
+Transfers between airports, stations and hotels during the trip are also included.

 - Travelers Guidebook and other information/support to help you plan your trip